docker/awesome-compose/nginx-auth-rev-proxy-pypiserver/README.md

 ## Purpose
 Nginx is capable of providing a reverse proxy with basic authentication for a service.
 This is a simple example of how to do that.
-The upload route is protected with a different password file to the base route.
+The upload route is protected with a different password to the base route.
 The intent of this is to allow the upload route to be protected with a more restricted set of users than the base route.
 The nginx configuration is set to delay the response to a failed authentication for 5 seconds.
 This is to slow down brute force attacks.
 The upload route is redirected internally to the pypiserver service and is only for POST methods.
 In this way we have added the